je-nunez/API_ReadTheDocs/README.md

 # Description

-Gives in ReadTheDocs.org the EPUB, PDF, and HTML-ZIP links to documentation of a project hosted by ReadTheDocs.org, so the documentation in any format can be downloaded from ReadTheDocs.org.
+Gives the EPUB, HTML-ZIP and PDF direct links to download the documentation of a project hosted by ReadTheDocs.org, so the documentation in any format can be downloaded from ReadTheDocs.org.

-It uses the ReadTheDocs.org's API, explained at [http://read-the-docs.readthedocs.org/en/latest/api.html](http://read-the-docs.readthedocs.org/en/latest/api.html)
+It uses the useful ReadTheDocs.org's API, explained at [http://read-the-docs.readthedocs.org/en/latest/api.html](http://read-the-docs.readthedocs.org/en/latest/api.html)

 # WIP